Content marketing: the keys to good editorial content

 • deadlines and publication dates

-• assignment of tasks and persons involved in the process
+• Assignment of tasks and individuals involved in the process

-You can use a simple Excel spreadsheet, or opt for a specific tool such as Asana, the project management software used by Autour de l'Image.
+You can use a simple Excel spreadsheet, or opt for a specialized tool like Asana, the project management software used by Autour de l’Image.

-This type of collaborative tool facilitates communication between team members, especially when working remotely.
-It allows you to supervise the smooth running of tasks, even from a distance.
+This type of collaborative tool facilitates communication among team members, especially when working remotely.
+It allows you to monitor the progress of tasks, even from a distance.

-Here are some tips to help you write impactful copy that is likely to convert your prospects:
+Here are a few tips to help you write compelling copy that will convert your prospects:

-• Pay attention to headlines: they should be short and punchy, but explicit enough to make people want to click on them.
+• Pay attention to your headlines: they should be short and punchy, but clear enough to make people want to click;

-• Capture your readers' attention from the very first lines: include details in the introduction (or lead) that spark interest (anecdotes, statistics, questions, etc.) and encourage the reader to continue reading.
+• Capture your readers’ attention from the very first lines: include details in the introduction (or lead) that spark interest (an anecdote, statistics, a question, etc.) and encourage the reader to keep reading;

-• Structure your content: break up your text with subheadings, bulleted lists, and spaces to make it easier to skim.
+• Organize your content: break up your text with subheadings, bulleted lists, and white space to make it easier to skim;

-• Stay consistent: all your content must reflect your values in order to build a brand image that is recognizable to your audience.
+• Stay consistent: all your content should reflect your values in order to build a brand image that your audience can recognize;

-• Choose an original angle: cultivate your uniqueness to stand out from the millions of pieces of content posted online every day.
+• Choose a unique angle: highlight what makes you different to stand out from the millions of pieces of content posted online every day;

-• Tell stories: storytelling is an extremely powerful technique for engaging your community and allowing them to identify with your brand.
+• Tell stories: Storytelling is an extremely powerful technique for engaging your community and helping them connect with your brand;

-• Provide figures: they illustrate your points and lend them credibility.
+• Provide statistics: they illustrate your points and lend them credibility;

-• Use calls to action (CTAs): these short sentences, written in the imperative, encourage visitors to take action (sign up for a newsletter, buy a product, etc.).
+• Use calls to action (CTAs): these short, imperative phrases encourage visitors to take action (sign up for a newsletter, buy a product, etc.);

-• Avoid spelling, grammar, and punctuation errors: high-quality content is valued by Google and inspires confidence in readers.
+• Avoid spelling, grammar, and punctuation errors: high-quality content is valued by Google and builds trust with readers.

-These tips should be adapted to the type of content being written.
-For example, for newsletters and emails, the wording of the subject line is crucial to maximizing the open rate.
-Product pages will be more appealing if they include visual elements, customer testimonials, and detailed descriptions.
+These tips should be adapted based on the type of content you’re writing.
+For example, when it comes to newsletters and emails, the subject line is crucial for maximizing open rates.
+Product pages, on the other hand, will be more appealing if they include visual elements, customer reviews, and detailed descriptions.

-Once your content is published, don't forget to evaluate its impact byanalyzing KPIs (key performance indicators).
-Content effectiveness is mainly measured by organic traffic (83%) and sessions/page views (70%).
-Other popular indicators include leads (66%) and conversion rate (53%).
+Once your content is published, be sure to evaluate its impact byanalyzing KPIs (key performance indicators).
+Content effectiveness is primarily measured by organic traffic (83%) and sessions/page views (70%).
+The other most popular metrics are leads (66%) and conversion rate (53%).

 Why and how should you outsource your content production?

 As you can see, creating high-quality content is a complex and time-consuming task.
-To help you, you can entrust it to an in-house writer or hire a service provider.
+To help you with this, you can assign the work to an in-house writer or hire an external service provider.
 According to a study by the Content Marketing Institute, 84% of B2B companies outsource their content production.

-• Time savings: you can focus on strategic tasks that contribute to the growth of your business.
+• Save time: You can focus on strategic tasks that help grow your business.

-• Cost savings: Outsourcing often costs less than hiring an employee due to reduced expenses for taxes, benefits, and training.
+• Cost savings: Outsourcing is often less expensive than hiring an employee, thanks to lower costs for taxes, benefits, and training.

-• Flexibility: you pay for the items you need, when you need them, without having to worry about justifying an employee's salary.
+• Flexibility: You pay only for the items you need, when you need them, without having to justify an employee’s salary.

-• Freedom: you choose the billing method that suits you best, whether it's a flat rate, hourly rate, or per word rate.
+• Flexibility: You choose the billing option that works best for you, whether it’s a flat rate, an hourly rate, or a per-word rate.

-• Expertise: you benefit from the knowledge and expertise of a specialist, as well as an objective outside perspective on your company and your strategy.
+• Expertise: You benefit from the knowledge and expertise of a specialist, as well as an objective outside perspective on your business and your strategy.

-Contrary to popular belief, writing for the web is not just about writing well.
-Professional copywriters and web editors know how to choose the right words, tone, and style to create content that matches your brand and marketing objectives.
-This content constitutes your brand content.
+Contrary to popular belief, writing for the web is about more than just writing well.
+Professional copywriters and web editors know how to choose the right words, tone, and style to create content that aligns with your brand and marketing goals.
+This content forms your brand content.

-Who should you delegate your content writing to?
+Who should you hire to write your content?

 The content creation market is divided among three main types of players:

-• writing platforms, which offer unbeatable prices but often provide low-quality content;
+• content writing platforms, which offer unbeatable rates but often provide low-quality content;

 • freelance writers;

-In any case, it is advisableto review the service provider's references and portfolio to get an idea of their skills and the companies that have already placed their trust in them.
+In any case, it is advisableto review the service provider’s references and portfolio to get an idea of their expertise and the companies that have already worked with them.

-Once you have made your choice, all you have to do is write or have someone write a detailed briefing specifying the following elements:
+Once you’ve made your choice, all you need to do is write—or have someone write—a detailed briefing that specifies the following:

 • your target audience;